-What should you do?
+Did you correctly answer?
 Kindly tell Mr. Smith that you cannot touch used needles.
 If there is someone else in the home, offer to get them to assist the client.
 Call your office and report this to your manager so the clinical manager can make sure Mr. Smith is safely taught how to do this, or help the client find another option for blood glucose testing.